drone/docs/content/usage/overview.md

       - go test
 ```

 There is no magic here.
 Drone converts the above Yaml into a simple shell script that gets executed as the entrypoint to your build container.
-The above Yaml file gets translated into the below shell script:
+The above Yaml file is roughly translated into the below shell script:

 ```sh
 #!/bin/sh